 A snowy morning delayed a Michigan legislative committee on Tuesday as bettors anxiously awaited the results.
-Michigan’s Joint Committee of Administrative Rules (JCAR) met on December 1, 2020, to waive a rule requirement that was delaying the launch of online gambling in the state.
+Michigan’s Joint Committee of Administrative Rules (JCAR) met on December 1, 2020, to waive a rule requirement that was delaying the launch of online gambling in Michigan.

 Under Michigan state law, the Michigan legislature needed 15 session days in the legislative calendar in order to finalize the rules around online gambling.
 Time was ticking and the legislature would not have sufficient days before adjourning for the holidays.